 Bottom line

 Vitamin B12 gummies aren’t difficult because B12 is “hard to add.”
-They’re difficult because gummies are living systems-moisture moves, texture changes, packaging matters, and depositor physics can quietly influence dose.
-When the formula, process controls, QC plan, and packaging are engineered together, you get a product that not only tastes good on day one, but stays consistent through shelf life.
+They’re difficult because gummies are living systems—moisture moves, texture changes, packaging matters, and depositor physics can quietly influence dose.
+Engineer the formula, process controls, QC plan, and packaging together, and you get a product that tastes good on day one and stays consistent through shelf life.